floretdemola/002-Portfolio/README.md

 You are required to submit BOTH of the following for review:

-* The URL of the deployed application.
+* The URL of the deployed application: https://floretdemola.github.io/002-Portfolio/

 * The URL of the GitHub repository that contains your code.
 Give the repository a unique name and include a README file that describes the project.